opea-project/GenAIComps/comps/dataprep/redis/README.md

 # Dataprep Microservice with Redis

-We have provided dataprep microservice for multimodal data input (e.g., text and image) in the `multimodal_langchain` directory.
+We have provided dataprep microservice for multimodal data input (e.g., text and image) [here](multimodal_langchain/README.md).

 For dataprep microservice for text input, we provide here two frameworks: `Langchain` and `LlamaIndex`.
 We also provide `Langchain_ray` which uses ray to parallel the data prep for multi-file performance improvement(observed 5x - 15x speedup by processing 1000 files/links.).